 If you have questions about a particular field, you should contact the respective PhD faculty discipline coordinator (name and contact information available at the bottom of each discipline page).

 If you are not a Canadian citizen or permanent resident, you will need a study permit and/or temporary resident visa to study in Canada.
 It takes at least six months to gather the information and documents required to apply for a study permit and to plan and prepare for a move to Canada as an international student.

 Materials that are not in English must be transcribed by an official and notarized transcription agency.

 Yes.
 You must submit an official interim transcript with your application.
-If you are offered admission to Western, the offer will be conditional upon your successful completion of the master's degree.
+If you are offered admission, the offer will be conditional upon your successful completion of the Master's degree.

 Requirements for the PhD fall into two categories: Program Requirements and Discipline Group Requirements.
 All students complete courses required by the program and thereby develop skills that will enhance their ability to generate leading-edge research.
-Typical degree requirements are here.
+Typical degree requirements are listed under Program Overview.

 No. However, students who are adept at calculus and matrix algebra tend to have an easier go of their first year, since a lot of their statistics training during the PhD program relies on both these tools.
 If you have never taken calculus or matrix algebra, we advise you to take formal courses before enrolling in the PhD program, especially if your future area of study tends to be math-intensive.
 If you took these courses a long time ago, you might want to seek out a refresher.